 Unsure if you need to report?

-Follow our steps to notify and review a sentinel event, and implement your recommendations.
+Follow our five-step process to report and review a sentinel event, and implement your recommendations.

 If the adverse event doesn't classify as a sentinel event, we recommend you still undertake a review.
-Read our guidance on how to do this.
+Read our guide on reviewing adverse events that aren’t sentinel events

 Why reporting sentinel events is important